ZeroTier

-ZeroTier, Inc. is a software company with a freemium business model based in Irvine, California.
-ZeroTier provides proprietary software, SDKs and commercial products and services to create and manage virtual software-defined networks.
-The company's flagship end-user product ZeroTier One is a client application that enables devices such as PCs, phones, servers and embedded devices to securely connect to peer-to-peer virtual networks.
+ZeroTier, Inc. is a networking software and cybersecurity company with a freemium business model based in San Francisco, California.
+ZeroTier provides a proprietary network platform and software tools, SDKs, and related commercial products and services to create and manage virtual software-defined networks.
+The company's flagship end-user product, ZeroTier One, offers a client application that enables devices, such as PCs, phones, servers, routers, and embedded devices to securely connect to zero-trust peer-to-peer virtual networks.

+ZeroTier also helps enterprises and public-sector organizations reduce their attack surface by replacing exposed networks with identity-based, end-to-end encrypted connectivity.
+Devices form direct peer-to-peer connections whenever possible, with optional gateways for controlled access to centralized services or the internet.

+In July 2024, ZeroTier announced that it had closed $13.5 million in a Series A funding round, bringing the company's total funding to approximately $15.6 million.
+The round was led by Battery Ventures, with participation from 7 percent Ventures, Airbridge Equity Partners, Anorak Ventures, Bonfire Ventures, First In Ventures, and Grand Enterprises B.V.

-Software tools
+Software Platform

-ZeroTier markets proprietary tools, which are licensed under a Business Source License 1.1, intended to support the development and deployment of virtual data centers:
+ZeroTier markets proprietary tools, which are licensed under a Business Source License 1.1, intended to support the development and deployment of overlay networks and virtual data centers:

-In 2021, the product line consists of the following tools:
+As of 2021, the product line consists of the following primary tools: